 \subsection{Local GNN Model}

-To demonstrate that Graph-Fraudster is proposed to attack GVFL independent on the local GNN models, we use three GVFLs constructed with different local GNN models.
-The GNN models adopted are introduced as follow respectively. \begin{itemize} \item \textbf{Graph convolutional network (GCN)~\cite{kipf2016semi}:} GCN uses an efficient layer-wise propagation rule that is based on a fist-order approximation of spectral convolutions on graphs.
-For node classification, we adopt a two-layer GCN as each local GNN model in GVFL.
-GCN's node representation is as follows:
+To demonstrate that Graph-Fraudster is effective in various GNN structures based GVFLs, three GNN models are adopted as local participants. \begin{itemize} \item \textbf{Graph convolutional network (GCN)~\cite{kipf2016semi}:} it uses a layer-wise propagation rule based on a fist-order approximation of spectral convolutions on graphs.
+For node classification, a two-layer GCN is adopted as each local GNN model in GVFL.
+The node is represented as:

-where $h^{(l+1)}$ is $(l+1)$-th layer's node representation and $W^{(l)}$ is parameters of $l$-th GCN layer.
-Node $j$ belongs to neighbor node set $ne$ of node $i$. $\Tilde{D}_{ii}=\sum_{j}(A+I_{N})$ is the degree matrix of $A+I_{N}$ where $I_N$ is the identity matrix. \item \textbf{Simple graph convolution (SGC)~\cite{wu2019simplifying}:} SGC is a linearized version of GCN without the activation function, it's aggregation function can be formulated as:
+where $h^{(l+1)}$ is $(l+1)$-th layer's node representation and $W^{(l)}$ is the parameters of $l$-th layer.
+Node $j$ belongs to neighbor node set $ne$ of node $i$. $\Tilde{D}_{ii}=\sum_{j}(A+I_{N})$ is the degree matrix of $A+I_{N}$, and $I_N$ is the identity matrix. \item \textbf{Simple graph convolution (SGC)~\cite{wu2019simplifying}:} it is a linearized version of GCN without the activation function.
+The aggregation function can be formulated as:

-SGC shows similar classification performance to GCN, but is more efficient than GCN. \item \textbf{Robust GCN (RGCN)~\cite{zhu2019robust}:} Instead of representing nodes as vectors, RGCN adopts Gaussian distributions as the hidden representations of nodes, which can absorb the effects of adversarial attack:
+SGC usually outperforms GCN for node classification. \item \textbf{Robust GCN (RGCN)~\cite{zhu2019robust}:} it adopts Gaussian distributions as the hidden representations of nodes, which can absorb the effects of adversarial attack:

-where $\mu$ is the means and $\sigma$ is the variances of Gaussian distributions. $W_{\mu}$ and $W_{\sigma}$ are weight matrix of the means and the variances. $\odot$ is the element-wise product. \end{itemize}
+where $\mu$ is the means and $\sigma$ is the variances of Gaussian distributions. $W_{\mu}$ and $W_{\sigma}$ are weight matrix of the means and the variances, respectively. $\odot$ is the element-wise product. \end{itemize}